-Go to "Confirmation/Change of Address" under "Various changes" on the keio.jp portal to complete notification procedures.
+Go to "Confirmation/Change of Address" under "Various changes" on keio.jp to complete notification procedures.
 In principle, the change will be approved and officially registered on the following business day.

 <For a change of address/phone number of the guarantor>